Chapter 1, Ego brawl

 “You went blank.
 I was telling you about the cliques of Tygerwell High and how this school’s a place to keep your head down...”

 Jessy sees the quietness that surrounds me and tries distracting me.
 “Honestly it’s not even the BMW that matters.
 You can drive any car and make it look good with your insane skills,” she smiles.

-“Driving is the only gift my stuck up uncle from my father’s side could gift me with,” I smile back.
+“Driving is the only gift my stuck up uncle from my father’s side could give me,” I smile back.

 “Okay!”
-Jessy says when we finally roll through the school gates – passing some more white barked trees and neatly trimmed hedges.
-Jessy parks the Ford in a parking that’s away from the more flashy cars.
+Jessy says when we finally roll through the school gates – passing some more white-barked trees and neatly trimmed hedges.
+Jessy parks the Ford in at parking spot that’s away from the more flashy cars.
 She whips out her phone and we pose together.
 “New beginning!” we both chime when her phone snaps a photo of us.

 Since we used to live in different regions of the country and we both rarely saw each other, we always made sure to take a million pictures together.
 Online video chats were all we had when I lived with my parents.
 I’d trade anything to still live with them.